ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     (gdb) print/x $lr
     $5 = 0x1f091

-In the same section of the nRF51 reference, we can see the values associated with each baudrate: 0x275000 corresponds to 9600, and 0x01D7E000 corresponds to 115200.
+In the same section of the nRF51 reference, you can see the values associated with each baudrate: 0x275000 corresponds to 9600, and 0x01D7E000 corresponds to 115200.

 For the second break, LR is 0x1ebf1, which is different from the first call.
 This means that two different function calls set the baudrate.
-We don't really care about the actual code and functions here.
-The info we already got is enough to do what we want, in the form of a breakpoint command:
+The actual code and functions don't matter.
+You can use the information you already have to do what you want, in the form of a breakpoint command:

     (gdb) del break 1                       ; Remove our previous watchpoint (gdb) break *0x1f51e if $lr == 0x1ebf1
     Breakpoint 2 at 0x1f51e

-This line tells pyOCD to set a breakpoint at address 0x1f51e, and stop only when LR is 0x1ebf1, which is the last call to serial_baud.
-Then, we attach a command to this breakpoint, to modify the value put into BAUDRATE:
+This line tells pyOCD to set a breakpoint at address 0x1f51e and stop only when LR is 0x1ebf1, which is the last call to serial_baud.

+Then, attach a command to this breakpoint, to modify the value put into BAUDRATE:

     (gdb) commands 2
     Type commands for breakpoint(s) 2, one per line.